JasonAgung/tango-puzzle/README.md

 # Tango Logic Puzzle Game

-This repository contains a complete implementation of the Tango logic puzzle game with an intelligent solver.
+This repository contains a complete implementation of the Tango logic puzzle game with an intelligent solver using Constraint Satisfaction Problem (CSP) techniques.

+## Why This Project?

+While Tango puzzles exist online, automated solvers for this puzzle type are scarce, especially those utilizing constraint satisfaction approaches.
+This project addresses that gap by providing a comprehensive CSP-based solver with educational value for understanding constraint programming.

 ## Repository Structure